Travel.State.Gov > International Travel > Country Information > South Sudan International Travel Information

 Requirements for Entry:

-Visit the Embassy of the Republic of South Sudan website for current visa information.
+Visit the Embassy of the Republic of South Sudan website for the most current visa information.

 If you are staying longer than three days, register with the Department of Immigration and Aliens Control at the Ministry of Interior in Juba.